Omaritani24/EMA/README.md

 https://ema-6gwc.onrender.com/#

 A powerful Chrome extension that enhances your Gmail experience with AI-powered features for better email management and productivity.
+Note: to view all commit history, view activity of main branch

 ## Features